qianwch/spring-mvc-osgi-extender/README.md

 Spring framework heavily uses dynamic class loading.
 As you have seen, spring packages need to be specified manually.
 Please check the example project.
 I will add more examples later.
+# Karaf Shell Commands
+Furthermore, the extender adds some karaf shell commands:
+* spring:scan
+  * Scan all bundles for spring mvc configs
+* spring:stop [-a] [bundleId]
+  * Stop spring mvc contexts.
+If "-a", all contexts will be shutdown.
+* spring:list
+  * List running spring mvc contexts